-Course code and title UE1 - MiRAS 107 - Information Governance Permanent Staff Prof Dr Basma Makhlouf - HES - Head of Master in Information Sciences and Archival Science Coordinator, Geneva Dates 5-17 March Course description The course covers the concepts, principles, methods and tools related to IG.
-The course will specify the perimeter and main dimensions that should be considered if a public or private entity should engage its effort in reinforcing it's capability in better mastering the corporate information assets.
+Course code and title UE1 - MRAS 509 - Information Governance Permanent Staff Prof. Dr. Basma Makhlouf - HEG - Head of Master in Information Sciences and Archival Science Coordinator, Geneva Dates 26 Jan - 30 Jan Course description The course covers the concepts, principles, methods and tools related to IG.
+The course will specify the perimeters and main dimensions that should be considered if a public or private entity should engage its effort in reinforcing it's capability in better mastering the corporate information assets.
 The course will explore the challenges and characteristics of IG in different sectors using specific data and information typologies (banking, healthcare, research, governmental, etc.).
-During the course, students are invited to discuss IG issues, challenges and trends.
-They will have the opportunity to work collaboratively on preparing an IG Policy likely to meet the information needs in different business sectors.
+During the course, students will be invited to discuss IG issues, challenges and trends.
+They will have the opportunity to work collaboratively in preparing an IG Policy likely to meet the information needs in different business sectors.
 Other relevant tools will be studied practiced such as IG maturity models as well as existent IG software.
 The course is based on participatory learning.
 The presence and contribution of students is essential for the dynamics and proper conduct of the courses.
-The courses will be delivered using theoretical presentations, external academic lectures, professional experience, readings, cases studies, videoconferences, as well as workshops and practical work complemented by coaching sessions.
+The course will be delivered using theoretical presentations, external academic lectures, professional experience, readings, cases studies, videoconferences, as well as workshops and practical work complemented by coaching sessions.
 Course learning outcomes Upon completion of this course, students will demonstrate their ability to: Evaluate the general overview of the concept of IG; Examine the main issues, challenges and trends that characterize the governance of different types of data (research, medical, banking, public, industrial, etc.); Use the main standards and models that regulate IG; Design an IG policy using practical cases and recent researches; Study the main approaches and tools developed for IG assessment (maturity models); Evaluate the principal aspects of security and data protection; Estimate some of the IG tools and devices (software, guides, etc.).
-Continuous assessment (50%) 1.
-Report 2.
-Oral presentation 3.
-Quizz Final assessment (50%) Written exam
+Continuous assessment (50%) 1 - Report 2 - Oral presentation 3 - Quizz Final assessment (50%) Written exam

-Course code and title UE1 - MiRAS 108 - Digital recordkeeping Professional on Assignment Alain Dubois - Lecturer - State Archives of Valais - Haute Ecole de gestion, Geneva, Information Science Dates 29 January - 10 February Course description Sustainable information management, i.e. managing information throughout its life cycle, is currently a challenge for archives around the world.
+Course code and title UE1 - MRAS 510 - Digital recordkeeping Professional on Assignment Dr. Proscovia Svärd, Associate Professor, SUAD Dates 9 Feb - 13 Feb Course description Sustainable information management, i.e. managing information throughout its life cycle, is currently a challenge for archives around the world.
 The course therefore offers both theoretical reflections, discussions and case studies to successfully meet this challenge.
 This course covers the concepts and theories related to provide students with a clear conceptual framework and a sound methodology for analyzing, developing and evaluating digital records system, referring to the main national and international standards, best practices and projects relevant in this area.
 At the end of the course, students will have the necessary theoretical and practical knowledge to concretely implement a digital recordkeeping system within their organisation and thus manage information in a sustainable way.
-Course learning outcomes Upon completion of this course, students will demonstrate their ability to: CLO 1: Analyse the main theoretical concepts about record-creation, record-making and record-preservation in the context of a digital environment CLO 2: Use models and methodologies related to the design of records systems CLO 3: Evaluate and compare digital record-making, recordkeeping and records preservation systems CLO 4: Define a roadmap for designing and developing a record-making, a recordkeeping and a record preservation system CLO 5: Analyse and evaluate recent and current standards, research and literature on electronic record management systems (ERMS) Continuous assessment (50%) Oral presentations Final assessment (50%) Essay on a case study
+Course learning outcomes Upon completion of this course, students will demonstrate their ability to: CLO 1: Analyze the main theoretical concepts about record-creation, record-making and record-preservation in the context of a digital environment CLO 2: Use models and methodologies related to the design of records systems CLO 3: Evaluate and compare digital record-making, recordkeeping and records preservation systems CLO 4: Define a roadmap for designing and developing a record-making, a recordkeeping and a record preservation system CLO 5: Analyze and evaluate recent and current standards, research and literature on electronic record management systems (ERMS) Continuous assessment (50%) Oral presentations Final assessment (50%) Essay on a case study